Interaction-induced topological phase transition at finite temperature: as a bulk indicator of the bulk-boundary correspondence

-with $\hat{Q}^{(l_0)}_{\text{bd}}$ for the boundary charge operator supported in $[x_L, x_L +l_0]$.
-This condition originates from the localized nature of $Z_{\text{bd}}[a_0]$: specifically, a $\pi$-valued bump in $a_0$ over a length larger than $l_{\text{bd}}$ at the boundary causes the $Z_{\text{bd}}[a_0]$ to vanish.}.
 A numerical illustration is provided in Fig.~\ref{supp_fig:ssh} for the free SSH chain.
 Results for the interacting problem are given in the main text, with additional data presented in the following subsection.